 The learner will focus on criminal investigations and the prosecution of cybercrime offences.
-He/she will also tackle issues that were addressed in the course of his/her investigative activities (Module 3).
+They will also tackle issues that were addressed during their investigative activities (Module 3).
 This module focuses on considering in what way and at what point public law enforcement authorities can be involved as well as in what way and at what point collaboration with the law enforcement authorities of other countries should be initiated.
-As cybercrime offences are typically of a global nature, the learner will expand his/her legal and practical knowledge regarding investigative efforts and the prosecution process.
+As cybercrime offences are typical of a global nature, the learner will expand his/her legal and practical knowledge regarding investigative efforts and the prosecution process.

 Certified Cybercrime Investigator (CCI) (Frankfurt School of Finance & Management)

 The course is ideal for professionals from the areas

 Participants must have sufficient command of the English language to complete the online certificated course of study: All content is provided in English and the language of instruction is English.
 The key requirement is that the applicant must be able to read in English, work together with other course participants from across Europe and prepare a case study analysis in English.
 Grammatical and spelling errors will not affect the learner's grade.

 Total fee, including the exam and the certification: 6,800 Euros